kitbagjs/router/docs/advanced-concepts/route-meta.md

 })
 ```

+## Meta Type

 You might notice that the default type for `pageTitle` is `unknown`.
-By default meta is `Record<string, unknown>` but can be narrowed with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).
+While the router does retain a generic for meta passed in at runtime, a global type can be established for all routes with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html).

 ```ts
 declare module '@kitbag/router' {